p4lang/gsoc/2024/projects/formatter/README.md

 - Suffix Comments: Inline comments that trail after a node.

 Attachment is done in two AST passes:
-- _Pre-order Pass_: During this traversal, comments preceding a node (i.e., prefix comments) are attached to the AST node immediately after the comment.
+- _Pre-order Pass_: During this traversal, we attach comments preceding a node (i.e., prefix comments) to the AST node immediately after the comment.
-- _Post-order Pass_: For inline trailing comments (suffix comments), they are attached to the AST node right before the comment.
+- _Post-order Pass_: For inline trailing comments (suffix comments), we attach them to the AST node right before the comment.

 **Optimizing Comment Management**:

-Initially, comments were embedded directly within each AST node, with two vectors (prefix and suffix) for storing the comments.
-However, this approach might've introduced overhead for every node, potentially slowing down compilation and increasing memory consumption.
-To resolve this, the comments were moved into a local side map(`<node-id, comments>`), associating unique node IDs(`clone_id`) with their comments.
-This map allowed for efficient comment attachment during the second traversal, reducing the memory and performance impact.
+Initially, we embedded comments directly within each AST node, using two vectors (prefix and suffix) to store them.
+However, this approach could have introduced overhead for every node, potentially slowing down compilation and increasing memory consumption.
+To address this, we moved the comments into a local side map (<node-id, comments>), associating unique node IDs (clone_id) with their comments.
+This map allowed us to efficiently attach comments during the second traversal, reducing both memory usage and performance impact.

-Resultant Binary: `p4fmt`

 ### Pretty-Printer for `p4fmt`
 Relevant PRs: